 I recently listened to a message in which I heard the pastor say, “If you get a hold of this one thing, it will change your life.
 No man, no woman, no leader, no government, no nation, no devil, no teacher, no employer, no pastor can ever get you out of the will of God.
 The only one that can get you out of the will of God is you.”

 After a lot of wrestling and reflection on this statement, I finally came to understand what this pastor was trying to reveal to his audience.
-He was saying that if we become too focused on our circumstances, then our joy and peace will come and go depending on the outcomes of those circumstances.
+He said that if we become too focused on our circumstances, then our joy and peace will come and go depending on the outcomes of those circumstances.
 However, when we shift our focus to Jesus and his will for our life, then our circumstances have no impact on our joy and peace.

 Question for you: Are you chasing after temporary pleasures or lifelong joy?